 Corporate Relations Committee Member and Incoming Chair

-The Corporate Relations Committee of the AIGA National Board of Directors (Board) is seeking a new member as well as an incoming Chair to support the Board in crafting and maintaining sustainable partnership models that align with partner’s needs, member’s needs, AIGA’s values, and which advance the mission of AIGA.
+The Corporate Relations Committee of the National Board supports the Board in crafting and maintaining sustainable partnership models that align with partner’s needs, member’s needs, AIGA’s values, and which advance the mission of AIGA.

 Board member participation